 CLASS TYPE OF SIGN SUBSTANTIAL CONFORMANCE REVIEW REQUIRED MAXIMUM NUMBER MAXIMUM SIGN AREA (SQ.
 FT.)
 MAXIMUM HEIGHT (FT.)
 LOCATION LIGHTING ALLOWED PERMANENT ON-SITE Electronic Message Center 1 in addition to electronic time and temperature signs 2 and fuel price signs 3 Wall or Freestanding Yes 1 per street frontage and no more than 2 regardless of number of street frontages For Electronic message centers only: 1.
 For premises with 100' or less frontage on a public street the maximum sign face area of any freestanding sign shall not exceed 18 square feet.
 2. For premises with 100' or greater but less than 200' of frontage on a public street the maximum sign face area of any freestanding sign shall not exceed 32 square feet.
 3. For premises with 200' or greater frontage on a public street the maximum sign face area of any freestanding sign shall not exceed 60 square feet.
 Not within sight distance triangle.
-N/A freestanding sign located or message center must be sta located on the same p lust be static or depict premise as measured ted for a minimum of shall not exceed 50 square feet. estanding sign shall be located close in a radius from the center of the sign 6 seconds.
-The continuous scrolling c ed twice in a 24-hour period.
-Time an base.
-Each message of messages is prohib e displayed on an e pited.
-Continuous electronic or sequential

-Table 2-19: Signs Permitted for Nonresidential Land Use Designations with a permitted sign in C, U, I/C and BP zones.
-Fuel price sign3 at service stations only.
+N/A freestanding sign located on the same [premise as measured estanding sign shall be located close in a radius from the center of the sign n base.
+Each messag e displayed on an o electronic flashing operation message center must be static or depicted for a minimum of 6 seconds.
+The continuous scrolling of messages is prohibited.
+Continuous or sequential flashing operation is prohibited Message may only be changed twice in a 24-hour period.
+Time and temperature 2 only signs permitted in conjunction with a permitted sign in C, U, I/C and BP zones.
+Fuel price sign 3 at service stations only.

 1. ELECTRONIC DISPLAY SCREEN.
 A sign, or portion of a sign, that displays an electronic image or video, which may or may not include text.
-This definition includes television screens, piasma screens, digital screens, flat screens, LED screens, video boards, and holographic displays.
+This definition includes television screens, plasma screens, digital screens, flat screens, LED screens, video boards, and holographic displays.
 Also referred to as Electronic Message Centers.